Professional Guide: Cost to Paint Garage Floor

 • Floor size in square feet

-• Existing slab condition and cracks
+• Condition of the existing slab and presence of cracks

-• Moisture level and vapor barriers
+• Moisture levels and need for vapor barriers

 • Number of coats and flake broadcast density